spadacciniweb/yab/README.md

 Despite its name, this project **is not** intended to benchmark performance between languages.
 Instead, each problem includes solutions that are as **structurally** and **functionally similar** as possible across languages.

 For some problems, a `.quick` variant is also included — offering a more idiomatic or optimized solution in the same language.
+For these, the value in the benchmark has been added in the corresponding cell with `ss /` (with `ss` for seconds) so that overall a time window can be displayed.

 ## Requirements